tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 ## CORS in Web Apps

 This section explores **Cross-Origin Resource Sharing (CORS)** in Google Apps Script Web Apps.
 We'll examine various scenarios where Web Apps are accessed via `GET` and `POST` methods using JavaScript.
-For these examples, the Web App settings are configured as `Execute the app as: Me` and `Who has access to the app: Anyone, even anonymous`.
+For these examples, the Web App settings are configured as `Execute the app as: Me` and `Who has access to the app: Anyone`.

 The following client-side JavaScript was used for testing: